canonical/lxd-imagebuilder/doc/index.md

 `lxd-imagebuilder` can be used to create custom images that can be used as the base for LXC containers or LXD instances.

-`lxd-imagebuilder` is used to build the images on the [Linux containers image server](https://images.linuxcontainers.org/).
+`lxd-imagebuilder` is used to build the images on the [LXD image server](https://images.lxd.canonical.com/).
 You can also use it to build images from ISO files that require licenses and therefore cannot be distributed.

 ---